 Summer (December - February) in Cairns is the ‘wet' or monsoon season.
 Most of the region's annual rainfall occurs in the summer months although the temperature is still warm and the humidity is high.
 Temperatures at this time range from 24° - 31°.
 Average rainfall in January is around 396mm.

 This is one of the best times to take a rainforest tour to the famous Daintree or Cape Tribulation Rainforests.
 The rainforest is at its most luxurious and the rivers and waterfalls are flowing.
-Visit the charming town of Kuranda and take a ride on the Skyrail Rainforest Cableway or Kuranda Scenic Railway.
+Some of the best ways to experience the rainforest are the Skyrail Rainforest Cableway and the Kuranda Scenic Railway.
+Both attractions provide you with a unique perspective on the rainforest and take in mountains, waterfalls and the picturesque Kuranda, also known as the village in the rainforest.
 There's also white water rafting on the Tully River.
 Summer is the time of the year when diving on the Great Barrier Reef is at its best.
 Even though it is the wet season, the winds are calm and underwater visibility is sometimes more than 50 metres.
 Water temperatures on the reef vary from a comfortable 22°C in winter to 29°C in summer, ideal for year round enjoyment in the water from snorkelling to scuba diving.
 The barramundi fishing season re-opens in February.

 By April, the wet season is usually over and the ‘dry' season begins.
 It is still very warm in April, both day and night, with temperatures averaging between 22°C and 29°C. The annual Reef and Rainforest Carnivale is held in Port Douglas in May.